PrometheanDissident/prometheandissident.github.io/pages/epistemology.md

 - Explain why causality is difficult to establish in the social sciences.
 At best, it can be done in true experiments, or even potentially natural experiments
 - Mention the credibility revolution, which is taking economics by storm but is somewhat being ignored in fields like sociology
 - Maybe look at particular research methods quantiatively, in order of least advanced to most advanced.
+- Important thing to understanding about effects of things - they are always done within a particular range of reaction.
+Effect of water on health study may find positive effect, but it'll only be within the variation of water shown in the study.
+Extreme deviations from that might have different effects.
+For example, reaching LD50 of drinking water would lead to negative effects from drinking water.
+- Maybe look at R^2 statistics and their interpretation (statistical vs practical significance)

+### Limits

+- The limits of quantitative reasoning (theory is always required, also some stuff may be difficult or impossible to quantify)
+Just because something isn't quantifiable doesn't mean that it doesn't exist Also there needs to be a certain value structure within many quantitative analyses for them to be actually applied properly (utilitarian vs deontologist might care vs not care about certain quantitative findings)

 ## References